 “Fall is for planting” has been the unofficial promotional campaign of the nursery industry for many years.
 This slogan applies to sowing seeds of native wildflowers and grasses as well, at least here in Florida.
-Establishing a planting of wildflowers, whether as a garden or converting some turfgrass to a low-maintenance area, is very laudable, but it first requires a reality check.
+Learn how to establish a planting of wildflowers, whether as a garden or converting some turfgrass to a low-maintenance meadow.